benebobaa/amikom-bri-api/README.md

 ### Currently Published Example Endpoints
 ### Base URL: `https://go.amikompedia.xyz`

+Note: I kindly request you to use or try this API using a valid email, as the push send email feature can function properly.

 ## Auth
 | Endpoint                                 | HTTP Method |       Description        |
 |------------------------------------------|:-----------:|:------------------------:|